judeGibbons/recipeProportions/README.md

 - Write the list of ingredients on the page as they're entered
 - Produce further results divs on the page using Javascript
 - Make the bar responsive - read the length when it's less than 600px
+- Prevent an ingredient being submitted more than once to a recipe

 ##Future ideas